yahyamallak/Beldo/README.md

 # Beldo
-Beldo is a website builder
+Beldo is a page builder